anaconda/anaconda-linter/README.md

 ## Testing the Anaconda Linter

-`conda-lint ../tests/bad-feedstock` - some tests fail

-`conda-lint ../tests/good-feedstock` - all tests pass
+Make sure that your `anaconda-linter` environment is activated, then:

+`pytest tests` OR `make tests` (if you would like to see test reports)

+It's that easy!

 ## TODO:
-- Create a Makefile to auto-create a conda env and download dependencies
+- Finish creating a Makefile to auto-create a conda env and download dependencies
-- Set up CI.
+- Finish setting up CI.
-- Increase number of errors in bad-feedstock so that all lints are covered
 - Add further lints
-- Remove unneeded codes
 - Test with Prefect Flow
 - Set up Sphinx Docs